 - Return to Campus Information (Employees)

 University of Prince Edward Island

-The University of Prince Edward Island is currently offering a primarily online learning environment for the Winter 2021 semester, with exceptions of in-person classes for programs such as nursing, veterinary medicine, etc.
+The University of Prince Edward Island is currently offering a primarily online learning environment for the Summer 2021 semester, with exceptions of in-person classes for programs such as nursing, veterinary medicine, etc.